 Unlike my other travel guide entries, I am not using any ♥’s in this guide.
 It is simply impossible to grade on a scale the things that I have seen so many times.
 Instead, I will be putting a single ★ to a handful of sights that I consider more or less “musts” for the first visit to town.
 Your mileage will certainly vary so pick and choose, and anything that strikes your particular fancy merits further research on your part.

-New York’s unparalleled wealth of treasures and attractions requires a non-trivial allocation of time to see.
+New York’s unparalleled wealth of treasures and attractions require a non-trivial allocation of time to see.
 Even if you eschew all or most of the museums, you will still need no less than a couple of days just to get a feel of it.
 And the city is pretty big, even if – as most tourists do – you will never leave the island of Manhattan except during the airport transfers.
 If you want to minimize the time spent on public transport getting from point A to point B, you have to focus on a specific part of the city on a given day; therefore, more than a couple of days are needed to cover all there is to cover in some depth.

 You could get on a tour bus, though.
 One of the largest “terminals” of hop-on/hop-off bus routes is immediately to the north of Times Square, on Seventh Avenue between 47th and 49th streets.
-I always find rides like that useful only for orientation purposes, but you may check off some of the exterior sights that way as well.
+I always find rides like that to be useful only for orientation purposes, but you may check off some of the exterior sights that way as well.

 For the purposes of this guide, I will keep sights mostly grouped in categories (with only a few geographic markers and linkages), leaving it to you to plot your preferred itinerary on the map.

-Nobody ever misses Times Square ★, which over the last 15 years or so has been largely pedestrianized to make a truly public space out of a mere convergence of two major arteries in Broadway and the 7th Avenue.
+Nobody ever misses Times Square ★, which over the last 15 years or so has been largely pedestrianized to make a truly public space out of a mere convergence of two major arteries in Broadway and 7th Avenue.
 The elevated platform at its northern edge offers you a chance to look over the sea of heads.

-There may be a couple of other locations in the whole island of Manhattan that are squares in the traditional sense of the term.
+There may be a couple of other locations on the whole island of Manhattan that are squares in the traditional sense of the term.
 Most others are actually parks, each a welcome oasis of greenery in the middle of the big city.
 Among the most prominent are Bryant Park, Madison Square Park, Union Square Park, Washington Square Park, City Hall Park.
 This is far from an exhaustive list – look at the map of the City and you will find many green spots throughout.

 Rockefeller Center ★ is another tourist magnet, centered on the sunken summer garden that in winter becomes an ice-skating rink.
 It gets especially busy around Christmastime, being the location of the main holiday tree in the city.

-The Battery ★ (aka, “Battery Park”) at the southern tip of the island is not only a superb green space, but also the embarkation point for trips to the Statue of Liberty and Ellis Island.
+The Battery ★ (aka, “Battery Park”) at the southern tip of the island is not only a superb green space but also the embarkation point for trips to the Statue of Liberty and Ellis Island.
 If you are content with viewing the statue from a distance, the edge of Battery Park is the best location for that.
 Next to the park is the Staten Island Ferry terminal – you can take a free round-trip for great views of the city and the harbor from the water.

 They are somewhat overrated as tourist attractions, in my honest opinion, but the statue of Charging Bull and the corner of Wall Street where the New York Stock Exchange is located are in close vicinity of the Battery and known well enough to be practically unmissable for a first-time visitor to the Downtown Manhattan.